WHY? HYDROGEN BATTERIES

 The importance of future proofing the automotive industry against competing energy formats cannot be overstated, as demonstrated by the recent challenge by Nikola, versus the Tesla lithium battery semi.

 Our system offers the advantages of the Nikola and Tesla trucks, with the added value that if these amazing vehicles were compatible, they might use either hydrogen fuel cells or lithium batteries.
+Energy wasted competing against one another, means more greenhouse gases.

 Investment in this concept is needed for 3 stage development, taking concept to prototype.
 Funding might be by way of a mix of grants, private equity investment, and partnerships.
-Potentially including crowd funding or donations.

-WHAT IS A HYDROGEN BATTERY ?
+WHAT IS IN A HYDROGEN BATTERY ?

 Hydrogen cartridges can contain gas at 700 bar, or liquid hydrogen in combination with a matched bank of fuel cells.
 The gas version will give 270+ miles per exchange in a typical family car, like the Toyota Mirai.
 It is anticipated that a liquid hydrogen version will have a significantly longer range of around 470 miles.

-The safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and and 1,750 mile ranges on liquid hydrogen.
+The safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and 1,750 mile ranges on liquid hydrogen.
 Please note that these are only estimates until the concept is proven.

 Cartridge exchanges take just a couple of minutes at dedicated rapid, smart service stations.
 Spent cartridges are refilled automatically, cyclically, with hydrogen and stored until requested by other vehicles passing through the station forecourt.